HxrryP/municipality-request/README.md

 - Access the application through http://127.0.0.1:8000

 ##
--run php routes/scheduler.php (To update user status every minute )
+- run php routes/scheduler.php (To update user status every minute )
+- run php artisan queue:work (To send queued emails)

 ## Usage
 1. Register as a new user or login with existing credentials